ballerina-platform/module-ballerinax-googleapis.calendar/README.md

     * Refresh Token
     * Refresh URL
     * Calendar ID
-  * In order to use listener address, resource id and channel id are additionally required.
-Address URL is url path of the listener.
-Channel id and resource id will be provided when channel is registered using watch operation.
-    * Address URL
+  * Callback address is additionally required in order to use Google Calendar listener.
+It is the path of the listener resource function.
+The time-to-live in seconds for the notification channel is provided in optional parameter expiration time.
+By default it is 604800 seconds.
-    * Resource ID
+    * Callback address
-    * Channel ID
+    * Expiration time

 ## Compatibility